christianstefaniw/bon_hacketit_project/README.md

 # Bon Hacketit Hackathon Project - eMenu
-Order food from your table at a restaurant with the eMenu app
+When you're at a restaurant, order food directly to your table with the eMenu app.

   * **Won 1st overall at the Bon Hacketit hackathon.**